 (Image: Naassom Azevedo)

-With a global pandemic still simmering, an economy struggling to right itself, and conflict erupting at home and abroad, it’s clear that we all must prioritize our mental well-being.
+With everything happening in the world, and all we know about the effects of stress, it’s clear that we all must prioritize our mental well-being.
 That's especially true if you're seeking a job, which can often be a taxing and unpredictable process – but even those in stable positions can be at risk for issues like burnout, particularly in the purpose-driven sector.

 Please bookmark this page so you can return to it as needed; we also plan to update this list in the future with new resources and more targeted assistance.
 You can also check our jobseeker resources page for both general and demographic-specific help.